 - Hillcross Primary School is an inclusive school.
 We provide a secure, accepting, safe and stimulating environment where everyone is valued for who they are.
-We have some children who have special educational needs or disabilities.
-Everyone involved in the school is very aware that these children can be especially vulnerable to bullying and we are therefore particularly vigilant at all times. - High attainers, gifted or talented pupils can also be affected by bullying.
+At Hillcross, we have some children who have special educational needs or disabilities and like all children, they should be protected and kept safe.
+We are aware that these children can be especially vulnerable to bullying and we are therefore particularly vigilant at all times. - High attaining learners, gifted or talented pupils can also be affected by bullying.
 Staff will treat this type of bullying as seriously and in the same way as any other type of bullying.